Grace Geyoro

-Onema Grace Geyoro (born 2 July 1997) is a professional footballer who plays as a defensive midfielder for French Division 1 Féminine club Paris Saint-Germain, which she also captains.
+Onema Grace Geyoro (born 2 July 1997) is a professional footballer who plays as a midfielder for Women's Super League club London City Lionesses.
 Born in the Democratic Republic of the Congo, she plays for the France national team.

 Club career

 Youth

 Geyoro was born in Kolwezi and moved with her family from the Democratic Republic of the Congo to France when she was a baby.
 At the age of eight, she started playing with the boys of SMOC St Jean-de-Braye, based in Orléans.
-She was distinguished, along with 26 other people, by the Regional Olympic and Sports Committee of Orléans in January 2013.
+She was recognised with an award of distinction, along with 26 other people, by the Regional Olympic and Sports Committee of Orléans in January 2013.

 Paris Saint-Germain

 In 2012, at the age of 15, Geyoro joined the youth department of Paris Saint-Germain.
-She debuted for Paris Saint-Germain's senior team in October 2014 in a 2–0 victory over Issy, coming on as a substitute for Fatmire Alushi in the 76th minute.
+She made her debut for Paris Saint-Germain's senior team in October 2014 in a 2–0 victory over Issy, coming on as a substitute for Fatmire Alushi in the 76th minute.
 In March 2017, she signed a contract extension until June 2021.

-On 27 May 2018, Geyoro scored her debut goal for Paris Saint-Germain, scoring a brace in a 3–0 victory over Soyaux which guaranteed the club a spot at the 2018–19 UEFA Women's Champions League.
+On 27 May 2018, Geyoro scored her first goals for Paris Saint-Germain, netting a brace in a 3–0 victory over Soyaux which guaranteed the club a spot in the 2018–19 UEFA Women's Champions League.
+On 15 September 2023, she signed a contract extension with the club until June 2028.

+London City Lionesses

+On 5 September 2025, Geyoro joined newly promoted Women's Super League club London City Lionesses on a world record fee.